 Stats

-"Is a .280 batting average good for my 11-year-old?"
-The answer depends entirely on the age and competition level.
-This page provides benchmark ranges for the most common baseball stats at each youth age group — so you know what "average," "above average," and "exceptional" look like for your players.
+A good batting average for most youth players falls between roughly .230 and .350, depending on age and competition level: around .250-.350 is typical for a 10 year old in rec ball, and .230-.320 is typical for a 12 year old, with travel ball ranges running lower.
+This page collects the ranges coaches commonly report and target for the most common baseball stats at each youth age group, so you know what "average," "above average," and "exceptional" tend to look like for your players.

-Important context: These ranges are approximations based on competitive youth baseball (rec leagues and travel ball vary significantly).
-Your league's level matters.
-A .350 batting average might be average at 10U rec and exceptional at 12U travel.
+Important context: No youth baseball organization publishes official league-wide stat averages.
+Every table on this page reflects coaching consensus: typical ranges coaches report from competitive youth baseball, offered as targets rather than measured league data.
+Rec leagues and travel ball vary significantly, and your league's level matters.
+A .350 batting average might be typical at 10U rec and exceptional at 12U travel.
 Use these as directional guides, not absolutes.

 Batting Stats by Age